top of page

 The culprit of all the skin conditions that will damage and cause inflammation of our skin is the environmental aggressors such as pollution, stress, or poor lifestyle and diet.
 Niacinamide (Vitamin B3) can help our skin problems and fix them, and it can also help the body perform critical tasks, like indicating DNA and converting carbohydrates into fats and proteins.
 Vitamin B3 derivative suppressed melanin (uneven color skin area of dark spots that appears on mature skin) from reaching the skin's surface.

-7. Coenzyme Q10 (COQ10) for growth and maintenance.
+Coenzyme Q10 (COQ10) is to help growth and maintenance.

-It is active in mitochondria (the engine of our cell) in all living cells; Coenzyme Q10 is an antioxidant that the body produces naturally.
+CoQ10 is an antioxidant our body makes from scratch using the same enzyme we use to make cholesterol.
+It is found inside the powerhouses of cells called the Mitochondria (the engine), the site where energy production occurs in all living cells; Ubiquinone, Coenzyme q10, is integrated into the mitochondria cells throughout the body and stored and regulates fats and sugar conversion into energy.
+Q10 is an antioxidant that the body produces naturally.
 The cells that need energy the most are the essential parts of our body, such as the heart, liver, and kidney, which contain the most abundant mitochondria.
 Therefore, they need the most Coq10 to help transfer the energy required to function correctly.
-Ubiquinone, Coenzyme q10 integrated into the mitochondria cells throughout the body and stores and regulates fats and sugar's conversion into energy.

 Why do we need CoQ10 to maintain youthful and healthy skin?
 Our skin is a large, sophisticated biological membrane; it's alive, can regenerate and repair itself, and produces CoQ10 naturally to destroy free radicals in the cells.
 As complicated as it is, our skin consists of two essential proteins: protein elastin which gives our skin elasticity.
 The other is collagen, a protein that is responsible for skin strength.
 These proteins are the building blocks of our skin.
 Unfortunately, as we age, its productions tend to decrease, making the skin cell more vulnerable to damage; our skin suffers from tiredness, inelastic skin, and wrinkles.
 Fortunately, we can get CoQ10 through our diet, supplements, and skincare products.
-CoQ10 will help regenerate our skin and help combat our ordinary enemy-free radicals.
+CoQ10 will help regenerate our skin and help battle our ordinary enemy-free radicals.

-8. Ceramides to help improve barrier function.
+Ceramides to help improve barrier function.

-Ceramides are lipids, some fat molecules that make up a significant cell membrane proportion that provides the smooth, plumpness skin that we desire.
+Ceramides are lipids, some fat molecules that make up a significant cell membrane proportion that provides the smooth, plump skin we desire.
 Like Collagen, Ceramides are vital components of the epidermis and play a key role in barrier protection of the skin, the outermost layer of your skin, which comes in contact with the exposure elements such as environmental stressors.
 It captures and binds water to stay hydrated.
 It also maintains skin moisture levels, preventing dry and irritated skin.
-In other words, the Form of barriers that keep the contagion out and the nutrients inside the skin.
+In other words, the form of barriers that keep the contagion out and the nutrients inside the skin.

-9. Hyaluronic Acid helps slow down the effect of aging and hydrate skin.
+Hyaluronic Acid helps slow down the effect of aging and hydrate skin.

 Thank you so much for reading